solarwinds/appoptics-apm-go/README.md

 ### Demo web app

-If you have installed AppOptics and this package, you can run the sample “web app” included with go-traceview:
+If you have installed AppOptics and this package, you can run the sample “web app” included with appoptics-apm-go:

     $ cd $GOPATH/src/github.com/appoptics/appoptics-apm-go/examples/sample_app
     $ go run main.go